TalAter/SpeechKITT/docs/README.md

 ## onEnd()

 This function should be called when the browser's SpeechRecognition end event fires.

 Attach this function to the Speech Recognition instance's end event.

-KITT's interface will only change to 'stopped' 100ms after this method is called.
+*Note: KITT's interface will only change to 'stopped' 100ms after this method is called.*
-If Speech Recognition restarts before 100ms have passed, the interface will just remain in 'started' mode (this is to prevent the interface from flickering when Speech Recognition is stopped and immediately restarted programmatically)
+*If Speech Recognition restarts before 100ms have passed, the interface will just remain* *in 'started' mode (this is to prevent the interface from flickering when Speech* *Recognition is stopped and immediately restarted programmatically)*

 #### Examples:
 ````javascript